ietf-wg-scone/trone/draft-thoji-scone-trone-protocol.md

     packet[0] = packet[0] & 0xc0 | target_rate_value
 ~~~

-For TRONE packets with two versions, a network element applies the same rate
+A network element applies the same rate policy to TRONE packets of both
-policy to both, accounting for the different scales of each version.
+versions, accounting for the different scales of each version.
 When a
 network element signals a rate limit that falls within the range of both
 versions, it should signal appropriate values in each version.
 When the target
 rate limit is outside the range of a particular version, the network element